 Dr. Padela is an emergency medicine physician, health services researcher, and bioethicist whose scholarship focuses on the intersection of minority health and bioethics through the lens of the healthcare experiences of American Muslim patients and health care providers.

 Dr. Padela’s normative bioethics work focuses on applied Islamic bioethics.
-He is interested in the ways in which the Islamic tradition and its authorities assess modern biomedicine and biotechnology.
-A key focus of this research involves exploring how scientific data and ways of knowing can work in concert with traditional Islamic moral and scholastic theology.
+He is interested in the ways in which the Islamic tradition and the standard bearers of that tradition assess modern biomedicine.
+His interest lies in how scientific data and ways of knowing can inform and work in concert with traditional Islamic moral and scholastic theology.
 Further he studies how Islamic ethico-legal verdicts respond to bioethical challenges and the gaps in the fatawa discourse.
-In this arena he collaborates with traditional Islamic jurisconsults and Islamic bioethics researchers around the world and co-directed a landmark multidisciplinary conference entitled Where Religion, Bioethics, and Policy Meet: An Interdisciplinary Conference on Islamic Bioethics and End-of-Life Care.
+In this arena he collaborates with traditional Islamic jurisconsults at Dar-ul-Qasim Islamic institute and co-directed a landmark conference entitled Where Religion, Bioethics, and Policy Meet: An Interdisciplinary Conference on Islamic Bioethics and End-of-Life Care.

-Dr. Padela completed undergraduate degrees in Biomedical Engineering and Classical Arabic & Literature at the University of Rochester, earned a medical degree from Weill Cornell Medical College, he returned to the University of Rochester for a residency in emergency medicine.
-From 2008-2011, Dr. Padela was a Robert Wood Johnson Foundation Clinical Scholar at the University of Michigan, where he led a program of community-based participatory research studying the role of religion in American Muslim health behaviors and healthcare challenges.
-In 2010, he was a Visiting Fellow at the Centre of Islamic Studies at Oxford University working on projects related to Islamic theological ethics and moral obligation.
-From 2012-2014 Dr. Padela will be joining the first cohort of the Templeton Foundation Faculty Scholar conducting a national survey of Muslim physicians’ bioethical attitudes and experiences with religious discrimination.
+Dr. Padela completed undergraduate degrees in Biomedical Engineering and Classical Arabic & Literature at the University of Rochester.
+After earning his medical degree from Weill Cornell Medical College, he returned to the University of Rochester for a residency in emergency medicine.
+From 2008-2011 Dr. Padela was a Robert Wood Johnson Foundation Clinical Scholar at the University of Michigan, where he led a program of community-based participatory research studying the role of religion in American Muslim health behaviors, healthcare seeking patterns, and healthcare challenges.
+In 2010 he was also a Visiting Fellow at the Centre of Islamic Studies at Oxford University working on projects related to Islamic theological ethics and moral obligation.
+From 2012-2014 Dr. Padela will be joining the first cohort of the Templeton Foundation Faculty Scholars Program.

-Dr. Padela’s scholarship has been featured in multiple media outlets including CNN, the New York Times, the USA Today, the Chicago Tribune, The National, and others.
+Dr. Padela’s work has been featured by multiple media outlets including the New York Times, USA Today, the Chicago Tribune, and The National.